A Strategy for Goodfluencers

 - Find inspiration for your unique, social good drumbeat by watching or attending the big 3: MCON, the Mashable Social Good Summit, and the Digital Media Zone at the United Nations.
 If you can’t attend one of these events, be sure to mark your calendar and watch live streams.
 You can also view past videos on their websites.
 Also, check for other events in your community and be brave.
 If you are curious about an industry but don’t have in-depth knowledge, know that your participation still counts.

 - Incorporate the Iroquois’ 7 Generation principle of sustainability.
 Ask yourself, “Does this action help seven generations into the future?”
 Do you really need that new blouse for a photo shoot, or can you save it towards something more rewarding, like a 3% first time home buyer down payment on a house?
 Would you be better off investing that money in a business or in social impact bonds?

-- Encourage and reward vendors whose products or services don’t align with your values to improve their products by sharing their transformation.
-This facilitates an ongoing, two-way dialogue.
+- Encourage and reward vendors whose products or services don’t align with your values to improve their products.
+An ongoing, two-way dialogue shares in their transformation.